ead0601/mioc-verilog/README.txt

 #
 1) In this project we will be simulating the MIOC ASIC in verilog.
 2) Each module is a directory, with its own make file and verification env.
-3) The top-level block will be called "mioc_top", but does not currently exist
+3) The top-level block will be called "mioc_top", currently work in progress.

 # HISTORY
 #